Merradou-Abderrahmane/php-mvc/README.md

    - Recap of MVC
    - Benefits of using MVC

+# Introduction {#introduction}

 Model-View-Controller (MVC) is a software design pattern that separates the different components of a web application into three distinct parts:

+1. Model
+2. View
+3. Controller

-## Model
+## 1. Model {#model}

 The model is responsible for managing the data of the application and performing any necessary logic to manipulate that data.

-## View
+## 2. View {#view}

 The view is responsible for displaying the data to the user and handling any user input.

-## Controller
+## 3. Controller {#controller}

 The controller is responsible for coordinating the interactions between the model and the view, and for handling user requests.

-## Routing
+## Routing {#routing}

 To use the MVC pattern in your application, you would typically create a router that maps URLs to controller actions.
 When a user requests a URL, the router determines which controller action to execute and passes the request to the appropriate controller.
 The controller then handles the request, updates the model as needed, and renders the appropriate view template to the user.

-## Controllers

-Controllers handle user requests and coordinate the interactions between the model and the view.
-They update the model as needed and render the appropriate view template to the user.

-## Models

-Models manage the data of the application and perform any necessary logic to manipulate that data.

-## Views

-Views display the data to the user and handle any user input.
+## How MVC works {#how-mvc-works}

+Here's a high-level overview of how the MVC pattern works:

+1. The user interacts with the view, such as by clicking a button or filling out a form.
+2. The view sends a request to the controller.
+3. The controller processes the request and updates the model as needed.
+4. The model updates the view with any new data.
+5. The view is displayed to the user with the updated data.

 ## Conclusion